nikitavoloboev/data/operating-systems/containers/kubernetes.md

 - [Talos](https://github.com/autonomy/talos) - Modern Linux distribution for Kubernetes.
 - [Kubernetes cleanup operator](https://github.com/lwolf/kube-cleanup-operator) - Kubernetes Operator to automatically delete completed Jobs and their Pods.
 - [Click](https://github.com/databricks/click) - Command Line Interactive Controller for Kubernetes.
 Its purpose is to manage a large number of Kubernetes clusters/objects quickly and efficiently.
+- [Kubectl Dashboard](https://github.com/bouk/kubectl-dashboard) - Sub-command for kubectl that will instantly make a Kubernetes dashboard available for you, without having to run anything in your cluster.